Warda-Syeda/matlabMRICourse/part_one_understanding_data_structures.md

 !!!! insert code here !!!!

 *'dicomread' allows 'filename' or 'fileinfo' as input arguments.
 Using 'fileinfo' for identifying the dICOM file to read gives flexibility.
-For instance, we can read the file that satifies a given criteria even though we do not know its name*
+For instance, we can read the file that satisfies a given criteria even though we do not know its name*

-Generally, a single DICOM file cotains a single MRI slice data.
-To read in MRI data for all slices, each indiviual DICOM files should be loaded in separately.
-'For' loop is generally used to read in all data files.
+Generally, a single DICOM file contains a single MRI slice data.
+To read in MRI data for all slices, each individual DICOM files are loaded separately.
+'For' loop is used to read in all data files.

 !!! insert code here!!!

 ## Structures in MATLAB